 But, there needs to be a transparent process in place.
 Otherwise design teams, wherever they are located, can’t access or collaborate on a design project in real-time.
 Not having this real-time, transparent mode of communication and collaboration can be a problem for designers and the project could suffer setbacks.

-Using multi-channel design eliminates the problems.
+Using it eliminates the problems.
 Designers will not need to wait for other design teams to repeat changes and make the project and changes available for all to see and work on.
-Multi-channel design tools make project more transparent, thus improving the overall design effort across teams.
+These tools make project more transparent, thus improving the overall design effort across teams.

 When you need more modules on the same board, having a repeat circuit can be as easy as copy and paste.
 The only issue is that designers on other teams or in different locations need to be able to access those circuits and modules.
-If you do not have a multi-channel design tool in place, this accessibility can become very difficult.
+If you do not have this tool in place, it’s accessibility can become very difficult.

 As you know as a savvy product designer, assembly projects will change over time due to part swaps and functionality or expand connections are needed.
 These changes are not always done at a snail’s pace.
 In fact, changes like these happen very fast.
 How will other designers and engineers be aware of these changes and repeat circuit uses?
 If you guessed multi-channel design, you are right.